Carrie Underwood ‘Going For What She Really Wants’ After Face Injury, Reports ‘Entertainment Tonight’

 “Carrie hid her face because she did need to heal,” said the source.

-They also noted that – as some fans have already noticed in the new pictures she’s been posting to social media to promote “Cry Pretty” – that “her appearance post-accident won’t be dramatically different” to how the star’s loyal followers have come to know and love her since she shot to fame on American Idol in 2005.
+They also noted that, as some fans have already noticed in the new pictures she’s been posting to social media to promote “Cry Pretty,” that “her appearance post-accident won’t be dramatically different” to how the star’s loyal followers have come to know and love her since she shot to fame on American Idol in 2005.

-As Inquisitr reported earlier this week, Underwood revealed that the new song was actually somewhat inspired by her fall and the trials and tribulations she went through in 2017.
+As the Inquisitr reported earlier this week, Underwood revealed that the new song was actually somewhat inspired by her fall and the trials and tribulations she went through in 2017.

-She made the reveal in a message posted to her official blog, explaining per E!
-Online that her most recent track “really speaks to a lot of things that have happened in the past year” while also teasing that a full length album is on the way.
+She made the reveal in a message posted to her official blog, explaining (via E!
+Online) that her most recent track “really speaks to a lot of things that have happened in the past year” while also teasing that a full-length album is on the way.

 “I hope when you hear it, you can relate those feelings to those times in your life,” Underwood told her fans while discussing the hit for the first time.
 “It’s emotional.
 It’s real.
 And it ROCKS!”